 Lay it out on the floor or large table to do the tying.
 Smooth it out nicely and flatten.
 Using a round needle (but not totally necessary) tie at the corners to stabilize the batting in place.
 I like to use yarn as it gives it a rustic look and keeps the knots well.
 I used the same method here.
 There’s also options to have it machine quilted at a shop that has large long-arm automated machines.

 To make display hanging easier and also allow use as a quilt sometimes, use curtain ring clips to hang it.
 They are available in many colours and sizes.

-Standard curtain rods make a great hanging pole since they come with all the necessary brackets and are width adjustable.
+Standard curtain rods make a great hanging pole for the sport jersey quilt since they come with all the necessary brackets and are width adjustable.

 It also allows the medals to be strung between the rings.
 This is a great gift for an athlete and could even work for uniforms & hockey jerseys.
 All the logos are wonderful art examples and are a wonderful way to bring back lots of memories.

 Awesome job!
 I love the graphics.
 Quilts on a wall also do a great job in absorbing noise too.
 Maybe it could just be your collection from your favorite team, softball jerseys,